bergesinstitute/graf-method/book-2-unit-3.md

 4. ¿Dónde ___________ ustedes el sábado?
 El sábado nosotros __________ a un restaurante.
 5. ¿Dónde __________ él el jueves?
 El jueves él ________ a Queens.

+> *Adónde* and *a dónde* are often used instead of *dónde* when using verb *ir: ¿Dónde vas los lunes?
+> ¿Adónde vas los lunes? ¿A dónde vas los lunes?* (The meaning is the same in all three examples.)

 ## 4. Complete using estar and tener in the pretérito perfecto tense

 1. Ella ____________ (estar) en Brooklyn el sábado.